-As of December 31, 2016, the difference between our asset and liability duration was a (5.97) gap compared to a (4.11) gap as of December 31, 2015.
+As of December 31, 2017, the difference between our asset and liability duration was a (8.43) gap compared to a (5.97) gap as of December 31, 2016.
 A negative duration gap indicates that the fair value of our liabilities is more sensitive to interest rate movements than the fair value of our assets, while a positive duration gap indicates that the fair value of our assets is more sensitive to interest rate movements than the fair value of our liabilities.
-We may have a positive or negative duration gap, as the duration of our assets and liabilities vary with our product mix and investing activity.
+We may have a positive or negative duration gap, as the duration of our assets and liabilities vary based on the characteristics of the products in force and investing activity.